anairamlc/anairamlc/README.md

 ## About

+🇧🇷

+- I'm a Data Science specialist 🎓

-- 🔭 I’m currently a MSc student in Transportation Engineering and MBA student in Data Science at the University of São Paulo in Brazil
+- 🔭 I’m currently a MSc student in Transportation Engineering at the University of São Paulo in Brazil

     - line of research: connected and autonomous vehicles.